 Joseph Henry invented the doorbell in 1831.
 The push later became known as the “push button”.

-Bells, buzzers or chimes for your home or office, doorbells became de rigueur, hitting their stride in the postwar 50s.
+Bells, buzzers or chimes for your home or office – these all really hit their stride in the postwar 50s.
 No doubt my co-op had doorbells from its inception, as some units are located on the 2nd floor with their front door at ground level.

 - & called it macaroni